Diabetes cannot be cured, but it can be prevented. Below is information regarding prediabetes and how you can prevent the disease.

 How to Tell if You Have Prediabetes or Diabetes

 According to the American Diabetes Association (ADA), while these conditions can occur in people of all ages and races, diabetes is more common in African Americans, Latinos, Native Americans and Asian Americans/Pacific Islanders.
 Regardless of your age, race, or nationality, you may be at increased risk for diabetes or prediabetes.
-Take the CDC's Risk Test for Prediabetes or the ADA's Risk Test for Diabetes to determine your level of risk.
+Take the online Prediabetes Risk Test.

 Prevent Diabetes STAT (Screen, Test, and Act Today)